GHVAcTive/Image-Processing/Algorithm/ORB/ORB-INFO.md

 ## 📝 Overview

-This project implements the **ORB (Oriented FAST and Rotated BRIEF)** algorithm to detect and match key points between two images.
-It is based on the OpenCV library and demonstrates how to detect and match features using the **ORB** feature detector.
-ORB is a free alternative to SURF and is not subject to licensing restrictions, making it widely available for use in various applications.
+This project implements the **ORB (Oriented FAST and Rotated BRIEF)** algorithm to detect and match keypoints between two images.
+It utilizes the **OpenCV** library to perform keypoint detection, descriptor extraction, and matching.
+ORB is a free alternative to SURF, providing a fast and efficient solution for feature matching without licensing restrictions.

 ---

-## 🔧 Installation
+## 🔧 Prerequisites

-### 1. **Install Python and Pip:**

-Ensure Python 3.x is installed on your system.
-If not, you can download it from [python.org](https://www.python.org/downloads/).

-### 2. **Install OpenCV:**

-Install OpenCV via pip:
+Before running the code, ensure that you have the following installed:

+- **Python** (version 3.6 or higher)
+- **OpenCV** library (for computer vision operations)

+You can install OpenCV by running:

 ```bash
 pip install opencv-python
 ```

-### 3. **Install Dependencies:**

-You will also need `numpy` for array handling.
-Install it with:
+Additionally, install **numpy** for array handling:

 ```bash
 pip install numpy